srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 Web Programming
 ===============

+Level 5

 Description
 -----------

 Web technologies are a foundation of modern software.
 Web technologies facilitate networked applications that are easily deployable.
 Web technologies can facilitate realtime interaction/communication.

+Students are to understand the foundations of web technology (server/client separation).
+The focus of the module is to accrue practical web programming skills.
+By understanding web foundation technologies, students will have the prerequisite knowledge to work with more advanced libraries.
+This module is to be delivered using bare-bones IDEs, standard language libraries and common builtin browser development tools.

 This module attempts to give students the opportunity to practically interact with a range of core web technologies:
 * HTTP Server